Table of Contents

 When you come to think of it, content marketing serves each and every purpose your current marketing strategy may include.
 This is why content marketing is so fundamental.

-From top to bottom of the sales funnel, there should be a content asset helping the customer follow the correct path:
+From top to bottom of the sales funnel, there should be a content asset helping the customer follow the correct path.
+Here are some examples the types of content a buyer might see at each stage of the funnel:

 - Awareness: A keyword-focused blog post bringing a user to your site from a search result page